-- Quickly shift the lever back to the “on” location.
-If it instantaneously triggers again, leave it alone and contact us at 361-265-4371.
-A switch that keeps tripping might indicate your residence has electrical trouble.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 361-265-4371.
+A switch that keeps turning off might mean your residence has an electrical issue.

 Wrong Thermostat Settings

-If you’re using a smart thermostat, such as one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for help.
-If you’re still having problems, contact us at 361-265-4371 for assistance.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 361-265-4371 for assistance.

 Clogged Condensate Drain Pan

-If your pan has a pump, look for the float switch.
-If the mechanism is “up” and there’s liquid in the pan, you might have to get a new pump.
-Reach us at 361-265-4371 for support.
+If your pan has a pump, find the float switch.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
+Reach us at 361-265-4371 for help.

 2. AC Blows Warm Air